Judge certifies class action over J.C. Penney phantom discounts

 J.C.
 Penney spokeswoman Kate Coultas said the retailer does not discuss pending litigation.

-Similar lawsuits have been filed against retailers such as Kohls Corp (KSS.N) and Men’s Wearhouse Inc’s MW.N Jos.
+Similar lawsuits have been filed against retailers such as Kohls Corp and Men’s Wearhouse Inc’s Jos.
 A. Bank unit.

 Olguin certified a class of plaintiffs who bought private-label or exclusive items from J.C.
 Penney in California from Nov.
 5, 2010 to Jan.
 31, 2012 at discounts of 30 percent or more.
 These shoppers accused the retailer of violating state consumer protection laws.